Download our summary table to identify which checks are required

-It's a quick-reference version of the information below, summarising who needs a Disclosure and Barring Service (DBS) check and which level is needed:
+Use our summary to find out who needs a Disclosure and Barring Service (DBS) check and which level is needed:

 GOV.UK also has a tool for working out what level of DBS check someone needs.

-You can request a new enhanced DBS check for these staff, if you wish.
+For appointees from another school/college who've been in employment within the last 3 months, you can request a new enhanced DBS check for these staff, if you wish.
 Or, you can:

 - Use the DBS Update Service to check that the information on their existing certificate is still current (if the appointee has subscribed to the service)